 Copper at one-month high on stimulus hopes, soft dollar

-- Three-month copper on the London Metal Exchange (LME) added 1% to trade at $8,118 per tonne.
+- Three-month copper on the London Metal Exchange (LME) added 1.1% to trade at $8,132 per tonne in official trading.

 - Its a macro-driven story for copper at the moment.
-Market participants are euphoric and equities are at record highs.
+Market participants are euphoric and equities are at record highs, pushing commodities up.

 LONDON: Copper hit a one-month high on Tuesday due to a weaker dollar, optimism over a $1.9 trillion stimulus package and tight supplies of the metal.